busetnrkl/npzd/README.md

 ### A Simple NPZD Model
-- A Fortran package to model the seasonal cycles of nutrients, pythoplankton, zooplankton and detritus.
+- A Fortran package to model the yearly cycles of nutrients, pythoplankton, zooplankton and detritus in a box-like system.
 The model was developed according to the descriptions and equations in "Introduction to the Modelling of Marine Ecosystems"[^1].
 - to be continued